Don’t Lose New Followers to Slow Page Speed

 The best part about the way we use lazy loading is that you don't have to be a developer or computer programmer to use it.
 Within our Layout & Design tool, content creators can simply drag and drop site elements that they want to be considered part of the lazy load.
 For example, you could move the right-hand rail of your site into the lazy load element so it loads later, rather than right upon a user's entrance to the page.

 Here's the whole process in action:

 When Should Lazy Loading Be Used?

 Lazy loading should be used for on-page components that aren't needed right away.
 Some examples are related post lists, sidebars, and other elements accessory to a story.
 By doing this, the main content of a story is immediately available to a user, and the secondary features load after the user is already busy consuming the core article.

 There are pitfalls, however.
 Media properties have to test carefully when moving their ads to a lazy-load element, for instance.
 Failure to do so could negatively impact revenue depending on other competing elements in the load stack.
 But any decreases in ad revenue should also be negated by increased time on site, engagement, and user loyalty.
 It's a delicate balancing act that benefits greatly from robust A/B testing.

 How Do I Start Using Lazy Load?

-RebelMouse's intuitive lazy load is a core part of our CMS — the very same technology that's built new media powerhouses Axios, The Dodo, and Dance Magazine.
+RebelMouse's intuitive lazy load is a core part of our CMS — the very same technology that's built new media powerhouses Axios ans The Dodo.
 The drag-and-drop method we use to implement lazy load is a great example of our lean tech model.
 We're continuously updating and optimizing our platform so content creators can worry less about tech and focus more on building loyal audiences through organic and distributive growth.

 If now isn't the right time to replatform your site, you can still take advantage of our creative agency that helps ensure the site you do have is operating at its fastest possible speed.
 Let's start creating something together today.